jefmud/flask-json-server/README.md

 # What it is not:

 It is not "production ready" and only for experimentation.
+It is not "stateless", meaning that you need to handshake with the API before you can do most transactions.

 # Intent: